robertbaker13/phase-0-handbook/readme.md

 # Phase 0 Student Handbook

 This handbook is designed to help orient students to the Phase 0 experience.
 Please take the time to read each section.
-If you have any questions, please contact your [Phase 0 Facilitator](contact_and_support_list.md) , ask your instructor in your introductory session, or create an pull request to add a question to the [FAQ](FAQ.md).
+If you have any questions, please contact your [Phase 0 Facilitator](contact_and_support_list.md) , ask your instructor in your introductory session, or create an issue* to add a question to the [FAQ](FAQ.md).

 1. [Overview](overview.md)